MujyKun/rhythm-game/README.md

 5) Start the program with `python main.py`

-## Optional Features
+## General/Optional Features
-   - Frames Per Second (By default limited to 30 FPS)
+   - Frames Per Second (By default capped to 30 FPS)
+     - FPS Counter follows camera and is pinned to the top left.
    - Expandable Canvas
      - Can go outside base resolution.
      - Dynamic Resolution